-In a tube without obstacle the only visible difference is in the density of trajectories of fish in the side view: In a tube without current, fish prefer to move closer to the bottom of the tube.
-We did not attempted to analyze this phenomenon and concentrated rather on the drastic difference in the trajectories patterns in the pipe without obstacle and with it.
+In a tube without an obstacle, the only visible difference is in the density of trajectories of fish based on the side view.
+In a tube without current, fish prefer to move closer to the bottom of the tube.
+This phenomenon was not analyzed, but this work concentrated rather on the drastic difference in the trajectories’ patterns in the pipe without an obstacle and with it.

-Trajectories in the pipe with obstacle.
+Trajectories in the pipe with an obstacle.